robertue1/Classification/README.md

 ## Abstract

-For this project, the main goal is to create a classification algorithm, capable of determining which clients of a financial institution are likely to close their account.
-With this information, the bank, could offer those clients a reduction on their monthly fees, or some others benefits to incentive them to keep them as users.
-To reach the goal, historic data [*from the bank*](https://www.kaggle.com/kmalit/bank-customer-churn-prediction/data) is used, in order to develop a baseline prediction model.
-From there, I evaluated more complex models and solutions tailored to deal with the imbalanced present in the data.
-The end result will be an interpretable model and a *black box* model, capable of providing better results.
+For this project, the main goal is to create a classification algorithm capable of determining which financial institution clients are likely to close their accounts.
+With this information, the bank could offer those clients a reduction on their monthly fees or other benefits to incentive them to keep them as users.
+To reach the goal, historical data [*from the bank*](https://www.kaggle.com/kmalit/bank-customer-churn-prediction/data) is used to develop a baseline prediction model.
+From there, I evaluated more complex models and solutions tailored to deal with the imbalances present in the data.
+The result will be an interpretable model and a *black box* model capable of providing better results.

 ## Design

-To achieve the goal of the project, EDA was applied in a highly iterative way.
-After building the baseline model, feature engineering was used to create new derived features with greather predictive power.
+Highly iterative Exploratory Data Analysis was applied to achieve the project’s goal.
+After building the baseline model, feature engineering was used to create new derived features with greater predictive power.
 Finally, hyperparameter tuning was used to generate the final models.